cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 CloudpilotEmu pulls many tricks and optimizations to run OS5 as fast as possible, and applications targeting OS4 or earlier will run at comparable speeds on OS5, but native OS5 software requires a fast host.
-Apple Silicon Macs and recent iOS devices (iPhone 13 or later) will run even demanding ARM apps ranging from decent to faster-than-real speeds, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
-Many apps will still work fine, but your mileage may vary.
+Apple Silicon Macs and recent iOS devices (iPhone 13 or later) run even demanding ARM apps at decent or even faster-than-real speeds, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
+Many apps still work fine, but your mileage may vary.

 Note that mobiles may throttle under high load.
 You can try to counter this by limiting